thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## BLAST

+### interpretation

+From Pearson W. R. (2013).
+An introduction to sequence similarity ("homology") searching.
+Current protocols in bioinformatics, Chapter 3, Unit3.1. https://doi.org/10.1002/0471250953.bi0301s42.

+"BLAST, FASTA, SSEARCH, and other commonly used similarity searching programs produce accurate statistical estimates that can be used to reliably infer homology.
+Searches with protein sequences (BLASTP, FASTP, SSEARCH,) or translated DNA sequences (BLASTX, FASTX) are preferred because they are 5–10-fold more sensitive than DNA:DNA sequence comparison.
+The 30% identity rule-of-thumb is too conservative; statistically significant (E() < 10−6 – 10−3) protein homologs can share less than 20% identity.
+E()-values and bit scores (bits > 50) are far more sensitive and reliable than percent identity for inferring homology.""

+* e-values

 The expect value(E-value) can be changed in order to limit the number of hits to the most significant ones.
 The lower the E-value, the better the hit.
 The E-value is dependent on the length of the query sequence and the size of the database.
 For example, an alignment obtaining an E-value of 0.05 means that there is a 5 in 100 chance of occurring by chance alone.
 E-values are very dependent on the query sequence length and the database size.
 Short identical sequence may have a high E-value and may be regarded as "false positive" hits.
 This is often seen if one searches for short primer regions, small domain regions etc. The default threshold for the E-value on the BLAST web page is 10.
 Increasing this value will most likely generate more hits.
 Below are some rules of thumb which can be used as a guide but should be considered with common sense.
 E-value < 10e-100 Identical sequences.
 You will get long alignments across the entire query and hit sequence.